dhanushtheijas08/edt-tech-webpage/README.md

 # EDT Tech - Web Project

 Welcome to the EDT Tech project!
-This is a modern web development project created using HTML, CSS (Tailwind CSS), and JavaScript, and it showcases the latest web development techniques and technologies.
-The objective of this project was to design and develop a responsive and user-friendly website that provides information about EDT Tech and its services.
+This modern web development project was created using HTML, CSS (Tailwind CSS), and JavaScript, showcasing the latest web development techniques and technologies.
+This project aimed to design and develop a responsive and user-friendly website that provides information about EDT Tech and its services.
 [Live Preview](https://skill-smooth.netlify.app/)

 ## Project Overview

 This project consists of a single web page that provides information about EDT Tech, its mission, and its services.
-The design of the website is clean and modern, with a focus on readability and usability.
+The website's design is clean and modern, focusing on readability and usability.
 The website is fully responsive, with a mobile-first approach, which ensures that it looks great on all devices, including desktops, tablets, and mobile phones.

 ### The projects in this collection cover a wide range of topics, including: